DMVis/DMVis/documentation/components/label.md

 - Type: `string`
 - Default: `'12px'`

-Font size of the text in the label.
+The font size of the text in the label.

 ## fontWeight